Understanding In-Context Learning of Linear Models in Transformers Through an Adversarial Lens: Preliminaries

 into a matrix.
 We will consider two variants of tokenization: concatenation (denoted $\concat$), which concatenates $x_i$ and $y_i$ and stacks each sample into a column of an embedding matrix, and then appends $(x_\query, 0)^\top \in \R^{d+1}$ as the last column:

 The notation $E(P)$ emphasizes that the embedding matrix is a function of the prompt $P$, and we shall sometimes denote this as $E$ for ease of notation.
 This tokenization has been used in a number of prior works on in-context learning of function classes~\citep{von2022transformers,zhang2023trained,wu2023pretraining}.
-Since transformers output a sequence of tokens of the same length and dimension as their input, with the $\concat$ tokenization the natural predicted value for $x_{M+1}$ appears in the $(d+1, M+1)$ entry of the transformer output.
+With the $\concat$ tokenization the natural predicted value for $x_{M+1}$ appears in the $(d+1, M+1)$ entry of the transformer output.
 This allows for a last-token prediction formulation of the squared-loss objective function: if $f(E;\theta)$ is a transformer, the objective function for $B$ batches of data consisting of $N+1$ samples $(x_{\tau, i}, y_{\tau,i})_{i=1}^{N}$, $(x_{\tau,\query}, y_{\tau,\query})$, each batch embedded into $E_\tau$, is

 We will also consider an alternative tokenization method, $\interleave$, where features $x$ and $y$ are interleaved into separate tokens,

 By using causal masking, i.e. forcing the prediction for the $i$-th column of $E_\tau$ to depend only on columns $\leq i$, this tokenization allows for the formulation of a next-token prediction averaged across all $N$ pairs of examples,